stern-resolve/ctxis-test/README.md

 system should store one piece of contact information per user.

 **Bonus points:** If users have multiple contacts, store all values that the CSV provides.

+#### Docker

+The Context dev team uses Docker and docker-compose across all projects.
+Submit your project with a docker-compose.yml file, such that we can start your project using `docker-compose up`.
+You are free to use images from Docker Hub, or write your own Dockerfiles.

 #### Dates